bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## Value categories (lvalue, prvalue and xvalue)

 A C++ expression has in addition to a type, a value category.
 Traditionally the main value categories were `lvalue` and `rvalue` with a rough meaning that it if could stand on the left side of an assignment it's an `lvalue`, otherwise it's an `rvalue`.

-With the advent of C++ 11, additional value categories have been identified and [organized in a systematic way][value-category-hist] based on the observation that there are two important properties of an expresion: **has identity** (i.e.
+With the advent of C++ 11, additional value categories have been identified and [organized in a systematic way][value-category-hist] based on the observation that **there are two important properties of an expresion: has identity (i.e.
-'can we get its address') and **can be moved**.
+'can we get its address') and can be moved from**.

-If we ignore the combination where the expression has no identity and cannot be moved, the naming of the rest is ilustrated using Venn diagrams below.
+The naming of the main value categories is illustrated using Venn diagrams below.

 ![Value categories Venn diagrams](/assets/2016-04-07-move-forward/value-categories.png)